-Students are able to appeal the recording of an "NYC" for any competency unit or learning outcome.
-If a student is not satisfied with the "NYC" decision, he/she needs to see the Director of Studies/Compliance Manage within 10 days of receiving the assessment result and feedback, and requesting a review of evidence.
-The Director of Studies/Compliance Manager may organise a re-assessment for the student, depending on the circumstances, this may be with an independent assessor.
+Students can appeal the recording of an "NYC" for any competency unit or learning outcome.
+If a student is not satisfied with the "NYC" decision, he/she needs to see the Director of Studies/Compliance Manage within 10 days of receiving the assessment result and feedback and requesting a review of evidence.
+The Director of Studies/Compliance Manager may organize a re-assessment for the student, depending on the circumstances, this may be with an independent assessor.